 No health emergency but virus hits politics in EU's heart

 BRUSSELS (AP) — A European Union summit via computer.
 The EU parliament a virtual ghost village in a shortened session.
-The assembly’s president working from home, self-isolating due to coronavirus.
+The assembly’s president working from home, self-isolating because of coronavirus.

-The disease that shutdown Italy has not hit Brussels in a major way but it has struck at the heart of politics in Europe.
+The disease that shutdown Italy hasn't hit Brussels in a major way, but it has struck at the heart of politics in Europe.

-In a rare event, the EU’s presidents and prime ministers have decided to hold a video-conference summit at around 1600 GMT Tuesday to coordinate efforts to respond to the outbreak that has seen a national lock-down imposed in member state Italy.
+In a rare event, the EU’s presidents and prime ministers were set to hold a video conference summit Tuesday to coordinate efforts to respond to the outbreak that has seen a national lockdown imposed in member state Italy.

+During their virtual meeting, which will be also attended by European Central Bank President Christine Lagarde and European Commission President Ursula von der Leyen, the leaders will discuss how to coordinate their response to the virus and its economic consequences.
+They have also pledged to accelerate research into the disease.

+“When the European Union is confronted with a threat of this size, the only option is to mobilize and to stand strong together," European Council President Charles Michel, who will chair the multi-screen summit, told lawmakers in Brussels.

 The European Commission says all 27 member states now have patients confirmed with the fast-spreading illness.